kevgo/text-runner/documentation/how-it-works.md

 </a>

 TextRunner calls parts of text documents that are marked up like this _active blocks_.
-The class `tr_createFile` tells TextRunner to run the `createFile` activity type here, which creates a file in TextRunner's working directory.
+The attribute `textrun="createFile"` tells TextRunner to run the `createFile` activity type here, which creates a file in TextRunner's working directory.
 The built-in implementation of the `createFile` activity type takes the name of the file to create